subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Figure 14: Free energy landscape at different temperatures

 These definitions were further refined in subsequent years, with the introduction of the concept of a "pure state", but in order to do so we first have to clarify what a state is in this context.
 Lets assume that the disorder $J$ in the system is fixed with a given realization of the random interactions.
 The characteristic feature of a spin glass phase is the existence of very many free energy valleys which are separated by very high energy barriers.
 As shown in the top part of the above figure, when $T>T_c$ there exists only a single free energy valley, and the ergodicity of the system is not broken.
-At temperatures $T<T_c$, the ergodicity breaks, and just below $T_c$ the space of states is divided into maney valleys separated by infinite barriers of free energy, as shown in the middle part of the figure.
+At temperatures $T<T_c$, the ergodicity breaks, and just below $T_c$ the space of spin configurations is divided into maney valleys separated by infinite barriers of free energy, as shown in the middle part of the figure.
 Inside each of these valleys, the thermal average of a spin at each site $E(\sigma^\alpha_i)$ becomes non-zero, where $\alpha$ denotes the valley.
-The Edwards-Anderson order parameter in a valley is given by

-$$ q^\alpha_{EA} = {1\over N}\sum_i [E(\sigma^\alpha_i)]^2  $$

-In a ferromagnetic material no more phases (or valleys) appear as the temperature is further reduced.
-However that is not the case in spin glasses, which are characterized by a continuous series of symmetry breaking as the temperature is reduced.
 In the limit as $N\rightarrow\infty$ there is ergodicity breaking, as a result of which the system in equilibrium explores only a sub-portion of the phase space.
 In the literature these free energy valleys are also referred to as pure states of the system, and in this case the Boltzmann distribution splits into sub-components as shown next.